To speak to a Champlain College representative, call 888-545-3459.

 What are the admission requirements?
 How does the admission process work?

 First, you need to have a bachelor’s degree and a GPA that demonstrates your ability to perform graduate level academic work.
 Second, you must be able to demonstrate that you will be able to integrate your coursework through projects applied to the workplace through some combination of current employment in a professional setting, an agreement with an organization to serve as your project site or, in the event that neither employment nor an agreement is possible, a demonstrated commitment to identify sites for course projects.
 You will need to complete an admission application, including the essay.
-You will need to arrange for a transcript of your undergraduate work to be sent to us and for your letters of reference to be sent to the Admission Office.
-Once we have all of your application materials we will schedule an appointment for an interview, which we will conduct either in person or over the telephone.
-We will then inform you of our decision within two to four weeks.
+You will need to arrange for a transcript of your undergraduate work to be sent to us and for your letter of reference to be sent to the Admission Office.
+Once we have all of your application materials, our admissions team will review and inform you of our descision.
+Learn more about admission requirements here.

 When may I apply?